 When a parent voluntarily surrenders a newborn infant 7 days of age or younger with an appropriate person at a hospital, police department or manned fire station and there are no signs of abuse or neglect of the infant.

-You may come to the public safety complex with picture identification and complete a request form for this information.
+You may come to the public safety complex and complete a request form for this information.
 The form can also be obtained from the Commonwealth of Massachusetts website (PDF).
 This form will be turned over to the Public Information Officer, who will then gather the information you have requested.
-You will be notified by phone that the information is ready, and you will be asked to return to the police station with picture identification at which time the information will be provided to you.
+You will be notified by phone that the information is ready.
 You will only be notified of sex offenders who are classified as Level 2 or Level 3.
 There is no fee for this service.